Ultimate Guide to Plant Fiber

 - Insoluble fiber does not dissolve in water.
 Instead, it passes through your small intestine into the large intestine, where it draws water into your stool for aided bowel regulation.
 Essentially, this fiber acts as bulk to keep your digestive system running smoothly[1].

-Benefits of Plant Fiber
+Benefits of Fiber

 Soluble Fiber Benefits

 When soluble fiber enters your stomach, it collects water, dissolving and turning into a gel.
-If you've ever seen or eaten chia seeds and noticed the gel that forms around them, then you've seen this soluble fiber in action!
+If you've ever seen or eaten chia seeds and noticed the gel that forms around them, then you've seen soluble fiber in action!
 This gel slows down digestion, allowing your body to absorb your food's vitamins and nutrients better and make you feel fuller.

-But prebiotic fiber isn’t the only soluble fiber that does many incredible things for your body.
 Here are a few examples of ways soluble fiber impacts your health:

 Insoluble Fiber Benefits